l4mbert/locomotive_site_gulp/README.md

 Hopefully the tasks provided through the master branch of this repository fulfils what you need.
 If not, and you need to modify the Gulpfile, please create a new branch with the name of the project.

-## Where to place the repository
+## Where to place this repository

-Please make sure that the folder of the 'locomotive_site_gulp' respository is located on the same level as the 'locomotive_sites' respository.
-The Gulpfile is kept seperate from 'locomotive_sites' as there is a conflict with the Gems in use.
+Please make sure that you clone, and locate this repository on the same directory level as the 'locomotive_sites' respository.

+The Gulpfile (in this repository) is kept seperate from 'locomotive_sites' as it allows us to manage and improve it in isolation.

 ## watch - task